 Companies that are more siloed have teams that focus on their own projects and try to minimize interaction with other teams.
 The culture at these companies is more closed, and teams are more heads down and less in-the-know of the big picture.
 Frequently these companies work with confidential projects where a leak could end up costing a huge amount of money.

-Companies such as Google, , and are more transparent, while companies such as Apple and Amazon are more siloed.
+Companies such as Google, Facebook, and LinkedIn are more transparent, while companies such as Apple and Amazon are more siloed.

 2. Ratio of PMs to Engineers

-Microsoft has a lot of PMs and Google and have very few PMs per engineer.
+Microsoft has a lot of PMs and Google and has very few PMs per engineer.

 3. Product Strategy

-In the bottom up approach, PMs and engineers make the key decisions on where the product should head in terms of technical and user experience design.
-In the top down approach, executives and PMs make the big decisions and developers implement these decisions.
-PMs are more involved in product strategy with the bottom up approach and must work with many people to present a comprehensive plan.
-With the top down approach, PMs don't have as much of an influence on product strategy until they are more senior.
+In the bottom-up approach, PMs and engineers make the key decisions on where the product should head in terms of technical writing and user experience design.
+In the top-down approach, executives and PMs make the big decisions and developers implement these decisions.
+PMs are more involved in product strategy with the bottom-up approach and must work with many people to present a comprehensive plan.
+With the top-down approach, PMs don't have as much of an influence on product strategy until they are more senior.

-Google, , , and Amazon use the bottom up approach, and Microsoft and Apple use the top down approach.
+Google, Facebook, LinkedIn, and Amazon use the bottom-up approach, and Microsoft and Apple use the top-down approach.

-It's difficult to characterize culture as a dichotomy, since there's just too many pieces to any 's culture.
-But for the purposes of this post we'll focus on the tendencies to have a more lighthearted culture or a more intense culture.
+It's difficult to characterize culture as a dichotomy since there are just too many pieces to any company's culture.
+But for the purposes of this post, we'll focus on the tendencies to have a more lighthearted culture or a more intense culture.

-Companies such as Google, Microsoft, , and have a laid-back culture with plenty of great perks (free food, snacks, messages, laundry services, etc.).
-This isn't to say the employees don't work hard - there's just more of an emphasis on the quality of their work as opposed to the of hours worked.
+Companies such as Google, Microsoft, Facebook, and LinkedIn have a laid-back culture with plenty of great perks (free food, snacks, messages, laundry services, etc.).
+This isn't to say the employees don't work hard - there's just more of an emphasis on the quality of their work as opposed to the number of hours worked.

 Companies such as Apple and Amazon have a culture where hard work is prized.
 It's common for employees to work long hours and take calls because they are inspired by the 's mission and don't mind the work when there's an amazing product at stake.